 - Precision and Non Precision Navigational Aids and

 For frequency assignment of these facilities contact the Airservices’ Spectrum Manager.

 To operate a radio transmitter, a radio communications apparatus licence issued by the Australian Communications and Media Authority (ACMA) must be obtained.

 Under the Aeronautical Licence type, there are two licence options available:

 - Aeronautical Non Assigned

-There are a list of standard frequencies listed in Part 3 and Schedule 2 of the Radiocommuncations Licence Conditions (Aeronautical Licence) Determination No. 1 of 1997.
+There are a list of standard frequencies listed in Part 3 and Schedule 1 of the Radiocommunications (Aircraft and Aeronautical Mobile Stations) Class Licence 2016.
 There is no frequency assignment made if these frequencies are issued but a Non Assigned apparatus licence is required.

 - Aeronautical Assigned

 For frequencies outside of the standard frequencies listed in Part 3 and Schedule 1, an individual frequency assignment is required.
 An aeronautical licence authorising an Aeronautical assigned station is required.
 Note: Fixed (Non-Mobile) aeronautical stations are always likened as Aeronautical assigned.
 For example, an airline company’s base station, AWIS, ATIS.

 To obtain an apparatus licence, an applicant may engage the services of an accredited frequency assigner (Accredited Person – AP).